-- Replace the remaining 6% FMV resets in the existing leases - 2.
+- BPCA (2021) - 1.
+Replace the remaining 6% FMV resets in the existing leases - 2.
 Maintain 2011 agreement - 3.
 For the 6 buildings not part of the 2011 agreement, align with average rent PSF of the other buildings - 4.
-For all buildings, replace rent resets with 3% annual increases and a transaction fee on sales to capture market value of land - 5.
+For all buildings, replace rent resets with 3% annual increases and a transaction fee on sales if needed to capture market value of land - 5.
 Introduce an affordability component to limit increases for existing tenants with a demonstrated need (e.g., <130 AMI)